WHAT IS MIPEX?

 Integration actors can struggle to find up-to-date, comprehensive research data and analysis on which to base policies, proposals for change and projects to achieve equality in their country.

 The MIPEX aims to address this by providing a comprehensive tool which can be used to assess, compare and improve integration policy.
 The MIPEX includes 52 countries in order to provide a view of integration policies across a broad range of differing environments.

 The tool allows you to dig deep into the multiple factors that influence the integration of migrants into society and allows you to use the full MIPEX results to analyse and assess past and future changes in policy.

 The MIPEX data has been used by civil society to make assessments of proposed legislation on migrant integration.

 The national and international media have also increased attention on the MIPEX.
 National newspapers have concentrated on their country ratings, helping to spread fact-based information to inform national debates.

-Debates will take place in person at events across Europe, the USA, Canada, East Asia and the Pacific as well as online via webinars to build recommendations for national policy improvements.
-You can stay up to date on these and new developments as new countries and findings are added to the MIPEX in the future by following the MIPEX
+Debates will take place at events across Europe, the Americas, Asia and the Pacific as well as online via webinars to build recommendations for national policy improvements.
+You can stay up to date on these and new developments as new countries and findings are added to the MIPEX in the future by following the MIPEX.

 Who’s using MIPEX?